 13. You Understand The Risks Of Owning A Creative Business

 Being a creative business owner means that you understand the risks.
 It very possible that you will never make a profit and also that you will grow so quickly that you become overwhelmed.
-If you understand those risks and all the things that I listed above, it’s very possible that you are ready to take that risk of being a creative business owner.
+If you understand those risks and all the things that I listed above, you may be ready to take that risk of being a creative business owner.

 Of course, there is more to the story than these things outlined here, but it is certainly a great way to measure if you are thinking about starting your own creative online business because knowledge is everything.

-Thanks for joining me today and I hope that this will answer that burning question, “When am I ready to start my creative business?”
+Thanks for joining me today, and I hope that this helps answer that burning question, “When am I ready to start my creative business?”
 And if you have already dug in and are serious, CLICK HERE to learn more about making money with your furniture painting business.